Jean II Makoun ready to play in Ligue 2 | Goal.com

 Makoun's longest spells in his career were at Lille and Lyon where he spent a combined 10 years, making a total of 313 appearances, scoring 26 goals and providing 18 assists.

-His only piece of silverware till date is the Greek Super League title and Greek Cup with Olympiacos, both in 2012.
+His only piece of silverware to date is the Greek Super League title and Greek Cup with Olympiacos, both in 2012.

 Makoun played for Cameroon between 2003 and 2014, earning 68 caps and scoring five goals.